 The rose cut has been around for about 500 years but hasn’t been in high demand for about a century.
-In the last 4 or 5 years, though, rose cut diamond rings have been gaining popularity.
-Learn more about the rose cut diamond in this article.
+In the last seven years or so, though, rose cut diamond rings have been gaining popularity.

-The starting point, really, should be what makes a rose cut so different?
+The starting point, really, should be what makes a rose cut so different.
 The key is in the origins of the cut.
 Because the first rose cuts were made in the 1500s, cutting techniques were much more basic, and the cut reflects this.

 What is a Rose Cut Diamond?

-Put simply, the rose cut is only the top section of a typical diamond, without the bottom part.
+Put simply, the rose cut is only the top section of a typical diamond, without the (pointed) bottom part.

-The Rose Cut Renaissance
+Rose Cut Diamond Popularity

 The rose cut, like the old mine cut, harkens back to gentler times when the shock-factor in design was still several decades – or centuries – away.
 It may be this, which allows the cut to live on.